Retrieval-Enhanced Visual Prompt Learning for Few-shot Classification: Experiments

-\textbf{Component ablation.} We investigate the effectiveness of RePrompt and report results in Table \ref{tab:componet}.
-The average accuracy of RePrompt is steadily improved by the gradual introduction of retrieval augmentation modules ($+$Retrieval-guiding training ($+$Rg training loss), $+$Retrieval-enhanced visual prompt ($+$Re visual prompt),$+$Retrieval-based adapter ($+$Rb adapter)).
+\textbf{Component ablation.} We investigate the effectiveness of RePrompt and report results in Table~\ref{tab:componet}.
+A progressive approach of incorporating retrieval modules is employed to demonstrate the efficacy of enhancement measures at various stages.
+The average accuracy of RePrompt consistently improves as we incrementally introduce retrieval augmentation: Retrieval-guided training denoted as $+$Rg training loss, Retrieval-enhanced visual prompt denoted as $+$Re visual prompt, and Retrieval-based adapter denoted as $+$Rb adapter.
+We also evaluated the Tip-adapter, which solely utilizes the retrieved samples as prototypes.
+The findings indicate that retrieval-enhanced visual prompts significantly enhance retrieval-based classification.

-\textbf{Retrieval parameters ablation.} Besides, We presents an experiments on ImgeNet to verify the impact of the retrieval in general.
-Table \ref{tab:prompt_num} show that $k_\mathrm{re}=7$ achieves slightly better average performance.
-The retrieval-enhanced prompt are mainly affected by the convolution kernel size of REConv.
-The result under 1-shot setting shows retrieval-enhanced prompts may learn the commonality of similar classes.
-As shown in Table \ref{tab:loss_n}, $n$ is properly set to be 8,4,4,2,1 on the 16,8,4,2,1-shot settings.
-A reasonable degree of $K$NN-guiding training varies in various few-shot settings.
-Further ablation experiments can be found in appendix \ref{sec:more retrieval ablation}.
+Furthermore, we visualize the attention map in the last layer of the image encoder for both VLPT and RePrompt to illustrate the impact of retrieval-enhanced visual prompts.
+The visualization results, displayed in Fig.~\ref{fig:attention_map}, reveal that RePrompt has more pronounced self-attention responses, characterized by expanded areas of interest and heightened attention values.
+This enhancement correlates with a performance improvement of "+1.28$\%$" since the inclusion of "+Re visual prompt".

+The noticeable improvement achieved with the "+Rb adapter" can be ascribed to its capability to introduce additional degrees of freedom for the query features, which is unattainable with the conventional Tip-Adapter-F. Tip-Adapter operates as a training-free approach, leveraging the similarity of image features to aid in classification.
+Despite attempts to mitigate this limitation through fine-tuning in Tip-Adapter-F, the query features remain unchanged.
+The limited ability of Tip-Adapter-F to manipulate query features significantly hampers its performance.

+To further substantiate these observations, we employ t-SNE~\cite{tSNE} to visualize the 3D manifold of test features extracted from the CLIP, VLPT, and RePrompt models on the EuroSAT dataset.
+The t-SNE visualization results, presented in Fig.~\ref{fig:t-SNE-3}, clearly depict that in the high-dimensional classification space, RePrompt achieves a much more distinct separation of image features, with feature distributions more aligned along the z-axis, distinguishing between various categories.
+Conversely, Tip-Adapter-F, constrained by a frozen visual encoder, exhibits t-SNE visualization results that closely resemble those of CLIP, with considerable overlap in feature distribution.
+This overlap elucidates why Tip-Adapter performs suboptimally on remote sensing data such as EuroSAT.